Starting a business is no uncharted territory – almost every inch of it has already been conquered.

-There’s a ton of things businesspeople considered before they laid the first brick of their empire.
+There are a ton of things businesspeople considered before they laid the first brick of their empire.
 But there are some things most people tend to overlook that can actually become cornerstones for success.

 What are the key components you must consider when starting a business?